Concrete poem examples are famous for their unique shapes and style; read our guide to see the best examples of concrete poems to learn more.

 8. “r-p-o-p-h-e-s-s-a-g-r” by E.E.
 Cummings

 E.E.
-Cummings regularly uses typeface, punctuation, and even spelling to get his readers to think, and this poem is no exception.
-The words, at first, seem meaningless, but in fact, it appears to show the chaotic movements of a grasshopper in the way the words are on the page.
+Cummings regularly uses typeface, punctuation, and even spelling to get his readers to think; this poem is no exception.
+The words, at first, seem meaningless, but in fact, they appear to show the chaotic movements of a grasshopper in the way the words are on the page.
+It appears to show the chaotic movements of a grasshopper in the way the words are on the page.

 9. “Silencio” by Eugen Gomringer